MARUI-PlugIn/BlenderXR/README.md

 Visual Studio projects to build BlenderXR are provided in the /vs/ folder.

 Linux:
 Use the CMakeLists.txt provided in the main folder.
-Tested with gcc 7.3+ and clang 9.1+.
+Tested with gcc 7.3+.

 ## COPYRIGHT/LICENSE:
 The BlenderXR source code is copyright (c) 2018 MARUI-PlugIn (inc.)